Mindanao lorikeet

-The Mindanao lorikeet or Mount Apo lorikeet (Saudareos johnstoniae) is a species of parrot in the family Psittaculidae.
-There are two very similar subspecies, which are both endemic to Mindanao, Philippines.

-Its natural habitat is subtropical or tropical moist montane forests.
+The Mindanao lorikeet or Mount Apo lorikeet (Trichoglossus johnstoniae) is a species of parrot in the family Psittaculidae.
+It is only found in the Philippines on the island of Mindanao.
+Its natural habitat is tropical moist montane forests.

 It is threatened by habitat loss and trapping for the illegal wildlife trade.
 IUCN estimates the population to be as low as 1,500 individuals with it going locally extinct in areas of its range.

-Taxonomy

-The Mindanao lorikeet was formerly placed in the genus Trichoglossus but was moved to a newly introduced genus Saudareos based on the results of a molecular genetic analysis of the lorikeets published in 2020.

-There are two poorly differentiated subspecies: